 The Graduate Management Association, formed in 1976, provides postgraduate alumni of the UWA Business School with networking and professional development opportunities.

-Our Tomorrow Starts Here fundraising campaign successfully raised $25 million to create a Futures Fund for investment in new physical and intellectual infrastructure to benefit current and future generations of business leaders.
+Our Tomorrow Starts Here fundraising campaign successfully raised over $25 million to create a Futures Fund for investment in new physical and intellectual infrastructure to benefit current and future generations of business leaders.

 The UWA Business School is located in a state-of-the-art building located at the southern end of the UWA campus.
-The campus is just ten minutes from the Perth CBD, and was recently named one of the 50 most beautiful business school campuses in the world by MBAPrograms.org, making it the most beautiful business school in the southern hemisphere.
+The campus is just ten minutes from the Perth CBD, and was named one of the 50 most beautiful business school campuses in the world by MBAPrograms.org, making it the most beautiful business school in the southern hemisphere.

 Perth’s time zone is GMT +8 hours, making it the same as parts of East and South-East Asia including China, Hong Kong, Singapore, Malaysia and Taiwan.